xoscar/oscar-js/packages/explain-my-trace/README.md

 ## About

-This module provides an a simple way to breakdown OpenTelemetry based traces into human words, explaining the entire process, finding bugs and providing useful insights using OpenAI and LanChain.
+This module provides a simple way to breakdown OpenTelemetry based traces into human words, explaining the entire process, finding bugs and providing useful insights using OpenAI and LanChain.
 Currently only supports `Jaeger` and `Tempo` export formats.

 ## Install